Every pastor eventually asks this question: what stops a church from growing?

-Pastors can experience this because of ongoing relational conflicts, lack of personal boundaries, poor management of days off and holidays, ill health and a lack of positive addictions that reenergize a leader.
+Pastors can experience this because of ongoing relational conflicts, lack of personal boundaries, or poor management of days off and holidays.
+Ill health and a lack of positive addictions can drain a leader.

 When new people find it difficult to get into a small group or serve they tend to leave a church.

-A pastor in an Australian megachurch told me that 93% of their new people leave within one year if they do not join a small group or start serving.
+One pastor told me 93% of their new people leave within one year, unless they join a small group or start serving.

 I think there are occasions when He blows the lid off a church and exponentially grows it regardless of their strategies or programs.

-Generally, I think that God places the right leaders in the right situation for the right amount of growth and our responsibility is to maximize our calling in response to Christ.
+God places the right leaders in the right situation for the right amount of growth.
+Our responsibility is to maximize our calling in response to Christ.

-You could be in the right location with massive energy, connecting with your culture through your outward focus and have strong pathways for visitors, small groups and serving and still not grow.
+You could be in the right location with massive energy, connecting with your culture and have strong pathways and still not grow.